blin007/wordle-clone/README.md

 ![site-map](documentation/Site map.jpeg)

-## User Stories or Use Cases
+## User Stories

-1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+1. as a user, I can add words to the game as long as it contains 5 letters
-3. as a user, I can add words to the game
+2. as a user, I can delete words from the game, only when there are 10 or more words in the DB
-4. as a user or nonuser, I can view all the words that can be used in the game
+3. as a user, I can view all the words that can be possible solutions to the game
-5. as a user or nonuser, I can play the game
+4. as a user, I can play the game

 ## Research Topics